zhinst/laboneq-applications/docs/sources/index.md

 - `laboneq_applications.analysis`

-Analysis workflows, tasks and tools for various experiments.
+Analysis workflows, tasks and tools for the analysis routines of various experiments, such as [calibration_traces_rotation][laboneq_applications.analysis.calibration_traces_rotation], [fitting_helpers][laboneq_applications.analysis.fitting_helpers], [plotting_helpers][laboneq_applications.analysis.plotting_helpers].

+- `laboneq_applications.contrib`

+Experiment and analysis workflows as well as `QuantumElement` types and quantum operations added by us or contributed by our customers.
+This content is primarily here for reference, and its correct functionality is not guaranteed.